 - If approved, the application will be forwarded to City Council for approval.
 The Council approval process takes approximately four weeks.

 - If City Council approves, the site will be immediately advertised in a public publication, such as a newspaper.

 - Applicants will be taken from any qualified individual wishing to vend at the site after it has been publically advertised.

-- If more than one qualified application for the site is received, then a lottery will be conducted and a list will be created.
+- If more than one qualified application for a site is received, a lottery will be conducted and a list will be created.

 - Position #1 on the lottery list gets first right of refusal.

 - If #1 decides they no longer want to vend at the site, then Position #2 gets the next right of refusal and so on until the list has been exhausted.